villyg/villyg.github.io/hobbies/golf/_posts/2025-08-09-Building-a-golf-simulator-part-2.md

 ## What's Next?

 With the brains of my operation chosen after a long and thorough search, it’s time to build its home.
-In **Part 3**, I’ll take you through the entire process of designing and building the enclosure—from constructing the frame to selecting the perfect impact screen.
+In [**Part 3: Asembling the enclosure**]({% link hobbies/golf/_posts/2025-10-30-Building-a-golf-simulator_part-3.md  %}), I’ll take you through the entire process of designing and building the enclosure—from constructing the frame to selecting the perfect impact screen.